 When was the last time you picked your own lemons?

 Whether you’re a home gardener or just heading out to a citrus farm, the secret to a good harvest is knowing the right time to pick lemons.
-This articles will walk you through everything you need to know to pick ripe, flavorful lemons.
+This article will walk you through everything you need to know to pick ripe, flavorful lemons.
 You’ll be an expert on picking lemons before you know it.

 Let’s roll up our sleeves and harvest some lemons!